savonet/book/language.md

 The main configuration\index{configuration} options are accessed through functions whose name are prefixed by `settings`.
 These settings affect the overall behavior of Liquidsoap.
-Given a setting, we can obtain its value by applying it to `()` and we can change its value by using the `set` method.
+Each setting is a reference: this means that, given a setting, we can obtain its value by applying it to `()` and we can change its value by using the `:=` syntax.
 For instance, the samplerate used for audio in Liquidsoap is controlled by the `settings.frame.audio.samplerate` setting.
 We can thus display its current value with

 ```{.liquidsoap include="liq/samplerate-get-print.liq" from=1}
 ```